roinaveiro/corrupting_hmms/README.md

-# Code for Poisoning HMMs paper
+# Code for Corrupting HMMs paper

 Install package using